TeoField-Marsham/Embedded_Systems_Group3/README.md

 **Step 1:**
 - Replicate the mailbox module and house module.
 The complete list of hardware components for each module can be found in the [hardware section](#hardware).
 Once you have all of the components, use the circuit diagrams and images to assemble each module.
 - Make sure the power bank is fully charged.
+- If you notice your powerbank turns off after a few seconds, it may be due to it detecting too low current usage.
+In order to increase current usage, you can add resistors connected to the Vcc and GND on the protoboard.

 **Step 2:**
 - Clone this repository.